buildpacks/docs/content/docs/_index.md

 ### [Creating a Cloud Native Buildpack](/docs/create-buildpack)

-A tutorial that walks you through the creation of a simple ruby buildpack.
+A tutorial that walks through the creation of a simple Ruby buildpack.

 ---